Features and Ease of Use

 However, be aware that CoreSpace doesn’t offer domain registration services, so it’s obvious that it doesn’t provide a free domain.
 It also offers SSL certificates, but only at an additional cost.

-If you need assistance, you can contact its 24/7 customer support through online ticket, phone, and email.
-I sent an email and received a straightforward reply.
+If you require assistance, you can reach out to their 24/7 customer support via online ticket, phone, or email.
+I personally sent an email and received a prompt and straightforward reply.